samiiexx/biofinitive/README.md

 # Biofinitive Website
-Test project on scroll behaviour for Biofinitive
+Test project on scroll behaviour for Biofinitive with sticky navigation.

 ![Biofinitive](screenshot.jpg)